rudupa/PolarfireSoC/qnx/README.md

 # QNX Workspace

-This folder captures everything required to bring QNX Neutrino onto one of the U54 cores while Linux and Zephyr occupy the remaining harts.
+This folder captures everything required to bring QNX Neutrino onto hart U54_2 while Linux occupies U54_0/U54_1 and Zephyr runs on U54_3.
 Use it to stage build files, BSP customisations, and sample applications before turning them into automated scripts.

 Recommended structure: